Nature Net Members

 Aldo Leopold Foundation – Located at the historic Shack property in Baraboo, the Aldo Leopold Foundation strives to inspire an ethical, caring relationship between people and nature through the legacy of Aldo Leopold.

-Bethel Horizons Nature Center – Bethel Horizons consists of 460 acres of diverse plant and animal communities ideally situated adjacent to Governor Dodge State Park.
+Bethel Horizons Nature Center – Bethel Horizons consists of 550 acres of diverse plant and animal communities with over 8 miles of hiking trail and several mountain biking trails ideally situated adjacent to Governor Dodge State Park.

 Cherokee Marsh – Cherokee Marsh is the most diverse of all nature study areas with a mosaic of wetlands, southern Wisconsin woodlots, old fields, restored prairie and oak savanna, two glacial drumlins and the Yahara River.

 Dane County Parks – The official website for the Dane County Parks Division.
 Dane County Parks offer you countywide locations for quick get-aways from urban settings and offer custom-built recreational facilities amid splendid natural beauty.

 Dane County Lussier Family Heritage Center – A multi-use educational and interpretive facility providing opportunities for youth and adult learning, volunteerism, outdoor recreation, and special events.

 Henry Vilas Zoo – Dane County’s free zoo is nestled in the heart of Madison and open year-round.
 Spend time with your family while exploring nature.
 Live animal presentations available year-round.